tinawng/Blog/content/posts/reverse-engineering-a-streaming-website-ep-1.md

 <markdown-image :src="slug + '/website-screenshot-11.jpg'" alt="website-screenshot-11"></markdown-image>

-Woaw !
+YaY !
 Yes, I cancelled the request because it was taking to long.
 But this is a *VERY* good sign 🙌

 See the `151,1 MB` in the top right corner ?
 This indicates the size of the server response.
 What's why the request was taking so long.
 Because it was loading the whole video!